Generator Hostel London Review Contents:

 But here’s the thing about Generator: you don’t have to be cool before you get there.
 You pretty much feel cool just be being there.

 In the last year, Generator has taken the hostel world by storm.
 By creating hip hostels in each major city in Europe, they have redefined themselves from a hostel brand into a lifestyle brand.

 As usual, my first impressions of the hostel staff came from two service areas: the reception and the bar!

 Then came the second test…meeting people at the bar!
-I’ve mentioned in previous posts the importance of bar stools in a hostel bar, and I let out a huge sigh of relief when I saw a few empty at the Generator bar.
+I’ve mentioned in previous posts the importance of bar stools in a hostel bar.
+So I let out a huge sigh of relief when I saw a few empty at the Generator bar.

-Behind me sat a big group of people all laughing and joking, and I was wondering if I should perhaps have sat at a table with my beer (my second go-to meet people method) when I got chatting to one of the bartenders.
-Daniel seemed more than happy to try and get my courage up to go and join in the fun that was starting up around me, and even offered to introduce me to his friends – who turned out to be the group sat behind me.
+Behind me sat a big group of people all laughing and joking.
+I had just begun to wonder if I should have sat at a table with my beer (my second go-to meet people method) when I got chatting to one of the bartenders.
+Daniel seemed more than happy to try and get my courage up to go and join in the fun that was starting up around me.
+He even offered to introduce me to his friends – who turned out to be the group sat behind me!

 Overall, the front-of-house staff seemed really in tune with helping solo guests meet others around them, which as a solo traveller I found to be a huge help!
 I even got a tweet to check out the Jazz in a smaller bar down the corridor, which I did!